 Selling, General and Administrative.
-Selling, general and administrative expenses increased approximately \$1.5 million, or 101.2%, from approximately \$1.5 million for the year ended December 31, 1998 to approximately \$3.0 million for the year ended December 31, 1999.
+Selling, general and administrative expenses increased approximately \$1.5 million, or 101.2%, from approximately \$1.5 million for the year ended December 31, 1999.
 As a percentage of revenues, selling, general and administrative expenses increased from 86.0% for the year ended December 31, 1998 to 115.7% for the year ended December 31, 1999.
 The increase was primarily due to increased personnel and related benefits costs of approximately \$500,000 associated with new employees, an increase of approximately \$228,000 in advertising, promotional and marketing expenditures, an increase of approximately \$131,000 in professional service fees, an increase of \$213,000 related to amortization of intangible assets, an increase of approximately \$168,000 in travel expenses, and facility and depreciation expenses of approximately \$96,000.
 We expect to incur significant selling, general and administrative expenses as we hire additional personnel and increase our advertising and marketing expenses to support our planned growth.
 In addition, our selling, general and administrative expenses will increase significantly as a result of our required minimum royalty payments under our agreement with Healtheon/WebMD of \$4.5 million in 2000, \$6.0 million in each of 2001 through 2004 and \$1.5 million in 2005.

 Other Income/Expense.
 Other expense decreased \$122,000, or 36.9%, from \$331,000 for the year ended December 31, 1998 to \$209,000 for the year ended December 31, 1999.
 The decrease was primarily due to a conversion by a related party of approximately \$1.6 million of indebtedness into shares of common stock and series B preferred stock, which was partially offset by an increase in interest expense on capital leases.
-In addition, interest and other income increased from \$3,000 for the year ended December 31, 1998 to \$312,000 for the year ended December 31, 1998, due to a higher average net cash and cash equivalents balance as a result of our issuance of preferred stock.
+In addition, interest and other income increased from \$3,000 for the year ended December 31, 1998 to \$312,000

 Net Loss.
-Net loss increased approximately \$2.9 million, or 180.4%, from approximately \$1.6 million for the year ended December 31, 1998 to approximately \$4.5 million for the year ended December 31, 1999 due to the factors described above.
+Net loss increased approximately \$2.9 million, or 180.4%, from approximately \$1.6 million for the year ended December 31, 1998 to approximately \$4.5 million for the year ended December 31, 1999 due to the factors described above